 Child Care Services will be provided year round (52 weeks).
-Parents/Guardians whose child is enrolled year round will pay full tuition for 50 weeks and have the option to choose any two weeks during the year and pay 1⁄2 the regular tuition for each of those two weeks.
-Parents must complete the "Reduced Tuition Form" at least one week prior to the week you have selected to pay 1⁄2 tuition.
+Parents/Guardians whose child is enrolled year round will pay full tuition for 50 weeks.
+Christmas and July 4th will pay 1⁄2 the regular tuition for each of those two weeks.